Compulsive talking: Characteristics

-It has been suggested, through research done by James C. McCroskey and Virginia P. Richmond, that United States society finds talkativeness attractive.
-It is something which is rewarded and positively correlated with leadership and influence.
+It has been suggested, through research done by James C. McCroskey and Virginia P. Richmond, that American society finds talkativeness attractive.
+It is something which is rewarded and is positively correlated with leadership and influence.
 However, those who compulsively talk are not to be confused with those who are simply highly verbal and vary their quantity of talk.
 Compulsive talkers are those who are highly verbal in a manner that differs greatly from the norm and is not in the person's best interest.
 Those who have been characterized as compulsive talkers talk with a greater frequency, dominate conversations, and are less inhibited than others.
 They have also been found to be more argumentative and have a positive attitude regarding communication.
 Tendencies towards compulsive talking also are more frequently seen in the personality structure of neurotic psychotic extraverts.
 It has also been found that talkaholics are never behaviorally shy.